Skip to flight searchSkip to main content

 Next time you get a flight, if you notice lots of empty seats, it’s likely that if you looked online earlier that day/week, those seats would have been selling for a fraction of the price.

-In the weeks and months before a trip, prices might change drastically.
+In the weeks and months before a trip, prices might fluctuate drastically.
 Airlines use historical data to forecast their pricing strategy.
 This helps them determine the optimal balance of sales and earnings at any particular time.

 Because of this, last-minute bookings could be more expensive than you'd think.
 While an airline might offer their final few seats at a discount to fill their planes, this is rarely the case for popular destinations.
 So, don't rely on last-minute bookings to get cheaper prices.
 More often than not, airlines charge more for those last-moment tickets because there will always be situations where people desperately need them.
 Therefore, they're willing to pay more.